Ukrainian Insurgent Army: 1941

-In a memorandum from 14 August 1941, the OUN (B) proposed to the Germans, to create a Ukrainian Army "which will join the German Army ... until the latter will win" (preferable translation: "which will unite with the German Army ... until [our] final victory"), in exchange for German recognition of an allied Ukrainian independent state.

-At the beginning of October 1941, during the first OUN Conference, the OUN formulated its future strategy.
-This called for transferring part of its organizational structure underground, in order to avoid conflict with the Germans.
+In a memorandum from 14 August 1941, the OUN-B petitioned the Germans to create a Ukrainian Army "which [would] unite with the German Army... until [our] final victory", in exchange for German recognition of an allied, independent Ukrainian state.
+At the beginning of October 1941, during the first OUN-B Conference, the OUN-B formulated its future strategy.
+It called for transferring part of its organizational structure underground, in order to avoid conflict with the Germans.
 It also refrained from open anti-German propaganda activities.

-A captured German document of 25 November 1941 (Nuremberg Trial O14-USSR) ordered: "It has been ascertained that the Bandera Movement is preparing a revolt in the Reichskommissariat which has as its ultimate aim the establishment of an independent Ukraine.
+A captured German document of 25 November 1941 (Nuremberg Trial O14-USSR) ordered:"It has been ascertained that the Bandera Movement [OUN-B] is preparing a revolt in the Reichskommissariat which has as its ultimate aim the establishment of an independent Ukraine.
 All functionaries of the Bandera Movement must be arrested at once and, after thorough interrogation, are to be liquidated..."

 1942

-At the Second Conference of the OUN(B), held in April 1942, the policies for the "creation, build-up and development of Ukrainian political and future military forces" and "action against partisan activity supported by Moscow" were adopted.
-Although German policies were criticized, the Soviet partisans were identified as the primary enemy of OUN (B).

-The "Military conference of OUN (B)" met in December 1942 near Lviv.
-The conference resulted in the adoption of a policy for accelerated growth for the establishment of OUN(B)'s military forces.
-The conference emphasized that "all combat capable population must support, under OUN banners, the struggle against the Bolshevik enemy".
-On 30 May 1947, the Main Ukrainian Liberation Council (Головна Визвольна Рада) adopted the date of 14 October 1942 as the date of the formation of the UIA, and thus marked as its official anniversary.
+At the Second Conference of the OUN-B, held in April 1942, the policies for the "creation, build-up and development of Ukrainian political and future military forces" and "action against partisan activity supported by Moscow" were adopted.
+Although German policies were criticized, the Soviet partisans were identified as the primary enemy of the OUN (B) and its future armed wing.
+The Military Conference of the OUN (B) met in December 1942 near Lviv.
+The conference resulted in the adoption of a policy of building up the OUN-B's military forces.
+The conference emphasized that "the entire combat capable population must support, under the OUN banner, the struggle against the Bolshevik enemy".
+On 30 May 1947, the Main Ukrainian Liberation Council (Головна Визвольна Рада) adopted the date of 14 October 1942—the feast of the Intercession of the Theotokos, and Ukrainian Cossacks' Day—as the official anniversary of the UPA.

+Starting from autumn 1942, armed units established by OUN-B in Volhynia and Polesia adopted the name of Ukrainian Insurgent Army (UPA).

+1943

+On 18 August 1943 forces loyal to Bandera disarmed the Polissian Sich, with many members of Borovets' force entering the newly created army.
+UPA soon increased the scope of its activities, relying on the secret network established by the OUN-B in Northwestern Ukraine.
+The first commander of the UPA was Dmytro Kliachkivsky (alias Klym Savur), and its staff was headed by former colonel of the Ukrainian People's Republic Leonid Stupnytskyi.
+During its initial period the army was based in the region of Kostopil.
+Many former members of the Ukrainian Auxiliary Police, as well as numerous prisoners from the Red Army, many of them of Uzbek, Georgian, Azerbaijani and Tatar origin joined the UPA in 1943.